 This strategy is popular in several industries like hospitals, hospitality business and educational centers like schools.
 The advantage of chase strategy is high flexibility to meet the fluctuations in demand and the disadvantages related to the strategy include high costs associated with hiring as well as training the workforce.

-3. Hybrid strategy
+3. Hybrid strategy for an aggregate plan

 As the name indicates, the Hybrid strategy is an integration of both level and chase strategies to get a better result.
 It maintains a sufficient balance between stock level, recruiting, termination and production rate.
 In the hybrid strategy of aggregate planning, the organizations build up inventory before rising demands.
 It uses backorders to level with high peak periods.